adjust/android_sdk/README.md

   Adjust.onCreate(config);
   ```

-  Replace `{TrackerToken}` with the tracker token you created in step 2.
-Please note that the dashboard displays a tracker
-  URL (including `http://app.adjust.com/`).
+  Replace `{TrackerToken}` with the tracker token you created in step 1.
+Please note that the Dashboard displays a tracker URL (including `http://app.adjust.com/`).
 In your source code, you should specify only the six-character token and not the
   entire URL.

 3. Build and run your app.
-You should see a line like the following in LogCat:
+You should see a line like the following in your LogCat:

     ```
     Default tracker: 'abc123'